XState in React

 };

-.
+You can also pass machine options to the second argument of useMachine.
 These options will be kept up to date when the component re-renders, which means they can safely access variables inside the component’s scope:

 const useLoggedInUserId = (): string => '123';